From drunk vice presidents to poisoned pigeons, anything can happen on Inauguration Day—and often does, as these 35 fascinating facts prove.

 In 1849, Zachary Taylor refused to be sworn in on a Sunday, because he was very strict about "keeping holy the Sabbath.”
 The position of president couldn't just be vacant until Monday, so the President Pro Tempore of the Senate, David Rice Atchison, was brought in as a pinch hitter.
 There's some debate as to whether this actually makes him the 12th president and Zachary Taylor the 13th, but obviously, it's generally accepted that he doesn't count.
 He didn't even stake claim to the title, and repeatedly told people that he slept through most of his day as president.
 He must have had a good sense of humor about the whole thing, though, as evidenced by the inscription on his gravestone.

-When he was inaugurated on March 4, 1853, Franklin Pierce became the only president to “affirm” the office of the president rather than “swear” it, and did not use a Holy Bible.
+When he was inaugurated on March 4, 1853, Franklin Pierce became the only president to “affirm” the office of the president rather than “swear” it.
 He did so as he was in the midst of a crisis of faith; he was still reeling from the death of his only son, Benjamin, who had died in a train crash two months earlier.

 When Andrew Johnson was inaugurated as vice president in 1865, he was totally trashed.
 He was very ill from typhoid fever and drank whiskey to try to numb the aches and pains a little—except he overdid it and ended up slurring his way through his oaths.
 Then he tried to swear in the new senators, but got too confused and had to let a Senate clerk complete his duties instead.